routingblog/arbitration/content/docs/problems.md

 - Empirical Data is hard to obtain. [^rand1] Companies may not provide relevant information to consumers even when legally required. [^rand2]

 - Forced arbitration clauses and class action bans are now a basic feature of form contracts [^wealthxfer3]

+# Access To Counsel

+- The lower probability of victory, the lack of class representation, and meager legal fees discourage attorneys from representing individuals in arbitration proceedings.
+This is particularly a problem where the fees will be paid on contingency (most employment and consumer cases). [^stone1] [^privateknappcite3] [^colvin2]

+- This becomes a cycle where employees struggle to retain representation because of low payouts in arbitration, and employees get lower payouts in arbitration because they are unrepresented. [^realright3]

 # Meaningful & Informed Choice